-U.S.-China summit ends with signals of progress in defusing trade war

-BUENOS AIRES (Reuters) - U.S. President Donald Trump and Chinese President Xi Jinping held high-stakes trade talks in Argentina on Saturday, and both sides signaled they made progress toward defusing a damaging tariffs war between the world’s two largest economies.
+U.S., China agree trade war ceasefire after Trump, Xi summit

+“The two sides agreed to mutually open their markets, and as China advances a new round of reforms, the United States’ legitimate concerns can be progressively resolved.”

+The two sides would “step up negotiations” toward full elimination of all additional tariffs, Wang said.

-With the United States and China locked in an economic dispute that has unnerved global financial markets and weighed on the world economy, Trump and Xi sat down with their aides for a working dinner at the conclusion of a two-day gathering of world leaders in Buenos Aires.
+The announcements came after Trump and Xi sat down with their aides for a working dinner at the end of a two-day gathering of world leaders in Buenos Aires, their dispute having unnerved global financial markets and weighed on the world economy.

 After the 2-1/2 hour meeting, White House chief economist Larry Kudlow told reporters the talks went “very well,” but offered no specifics as he boarded Air Force One headed home to Washington with Trump.

-Suggesting that at least a partial truce may have been reached to reduce trade tensions, Chinese state television said “no additional tariffs will be imposed after January 1, and negotiations between the two sides will continue,” without giving details.

-Beijing’s goal was to persuade Trump to abandon plans to hike tariffs on $200 billion of Chinese goods to 25 percent in January, from 10 percent at present.
-Trump had threatened to go ahead with that and possibly add tariffs on $267 billion of imports if there was no progress in the talks.
+China’s goal was to persuade Trump to abandon plans to raise tariffs on $200 billion of Chinese goods to 25 percent in January, from 10 percent at present.
+Trump had threatened to do that, and possibly add tariffs on $267 billion of imports, if there was no progress in the talks.

-With the United States and China clashing over commerce, global financial markets next week will take their lead from the results of Saturday’s talks between Trump and Xi, widely seen as the most important meeting of U.S. and Chinese leaders in years.
+With the United States and China clashing over commerce, financial markets will take their lead from the results of the talks, widely seen as the most important meeting of U.S. and Chinese leaders in years.

-The closely watched encounter came shortly after the Group of 20 industrialized nations on Saturday backed an overhaul of the World Trade Organization (WTO), the global body that regulates international trade disputes, marking a victory for Trump, a sharp critic of the organization.
+The encounter came shortly after the Group of 20 industrialized nations backed an overhaul of the World Trade Organization (WTO), which regulates international trade disputes, marking a victory for Trump, a sharp critic of the organization.

 Trump told Xi at the start of their meeting he hoped they would achieve “something great” on trade for both countries.
-He struck a positive note as he sat across from Xi, despite the U.S. president’s earlier threats to impose new tariffs on Chinese imports as early as the start of next year.
+He struck a positive note as he sat across from Xi, despite the U.S. president’s earlier threats to impose new tariffs on Chinese imports as early as the next year.

-He suggested that the “incredible relationship” he and Xi had established would be “the very primary reason” they could make progress on trade, though he offered no sense of how they might resolve the main issue dividing their countries.
+He suggested that the “incredible relationship” he and Xi had established would be “the very primary reason” they could make progress on trade.

 Xi told Trump that only through cooperation could the United States and China serve the interest of peace and prosperity.
 Washington and Beijing have also increasingly been at odds over security in the Asia-Pacific region.